Originally a Voldeloom note

 existsAtTarget

-, apply the patch, and return the patched class bytes.new byte[0]
+, apply the patch, and return the patched class bytes. - Otherwise, apply the patch to

 @SideOnly